 When cleaning your bathroom, you may notice a slow drain, indicating the P-trap has collected enough to become clogged.
 To prevent food waste, hair, and other things from clogging up your plumbing system, the bottom of the P-trap contains a small cleanout used to clear clogs the P-trap has contained.
 These clogs can usually be cleared with a plunger.
 However if this does not work, you may need to call a plumber.

-Toxic and explosive, P-traps are designed to prevent sewer gases from seeping from pipes into your home.
+P-traps are designed to prevent sewer gases from seeping from pipes into your home.
 Prolonged exposure to these gases, which can include methane, hydrogen sulfide, nitrogen oxides, sulfur dioxide, ammonia and more, are more than a smelly annoyance.
-Prolonged exposure can cause health problems including cause headaches, fatigue, irritability, loss of appetite, memory issues, light-headedness, sinus infections, bronchitis, and even pneumonia.
-Exposure at high levels, such as those found in municipal sewers and industrial settings, can be fatal, however levels this high are typically not found in homes.
+Prolonged exposure can cause health problems including headaches, fatigue, irritability, loss of appetite, memory issues, light-headedness, sinus infections, bronchitis, and even pneumonia.
+Exposure at high levels, such as those found in municipal sewers and industrial settings, can be fatal; however, levels this high are typically not found in homes.
 If you notice a ‘rotten egg’ smell in your home – no need to evacuate.
 But you should call a plumber.

 Is Your P-Trap Working Correctly?
 P Trap ‘Traps’